zrythm/zrythm/HACKING.md

 when allocating memory.
 This is used during tests.
 See `man malloc` for details.

+## Verifying Compiler Flags
+Zrythm is built with `-frecord-gcc-switches` by default, which stores the gcc flags used in each compiled object.
+To view these flags, use

+    readelf -p .GCC.command.line build/src/zrythm

+*TODO add --gcc-switches option and use libelf to print this info*

 ## Environment Variables
 In addition to GTK/GLib variables, Zrythm understands the following environment variables.